Assembly Bill 1175, Landmark Legislation Modernizing CPA Licensure in California

 • Two years of general accounting experience

 The bill provides flexibility in how an applicant can meet the education and experience requirements.
 For example, the bill allows for advanced degrees in accounting-related subjects to substitute for a year of general accounting experience.
-The bill also authorizes the CBA to recognize the completion of certificate or training programs as a substitute for a portion of general accounting experience.
+The bill also authorizes the CBA to recognize the completion of community college or extended studies certificates for six months of general accounting experience.

 How does the bill provide increased clarity for an Aspiring CPA?